About Me

 One minor debate going on is who exactly assigned the opinion.
 Roberts concurred in result, but not in the overruling Roe/Casey.
 Some, but not the joint dissent, handwaves the difference.
 The majority is not just a minor change from Roberts' position.
 It is shades of Justice Brennan not assigning a death penalty case because he strongly disagreed with the plurality only finding the specific law a problem.

 Anyway, Thomas' concurrence is short (under seven pages).
 Kavanaugh takes twelve pages.
 Since he along with Roberts (see the gun case) are likely "swing voters" here, the concurrence is fairly important.
 There is also a matter of how reliable the whole thing is.
-The comment about travel is strongly written, leading Kate Shaw (Strict Scrutiny Podcast / Chris Hayes' wife) to think it likely to stick.
+The travel comment is strongly written, leading Kate Shaw (Strict Scrutiny Podcast / Chris Hayes' wife) to think it is likely to stick.
 Her co-hosts were doubtful.

 I write separately to explain my additional views about why Roe was wrongly decided, why Roe should be overruled at this time, and the future implications of today’s decision.

 And, putting aside the "it's the law, we just have to see how it falls" (which Kavanaugh joined) Alito remarks, finessing societal reaction like this is part of the game, so to speak.
-That is a basic assumption regarding the respect for how Chief Justice John Marshall handled things in Marbury v.
+That is a basic assumption regarding respect for how Chief Justice John Marshall handled things in Marbury v.
 Madison.
 That is, a judicial, in a form of that word, approach that carefully addressed public and institutional realities.

 The issue before this Court, however, is not the policy or morality of abortion.
 The issue before this Court is what the Constitution says about abortion.
 The Constitution does not take sides on the issue of abortion.
 The text of the Constitution does not refer to or encompass abortion.

 Usual stuff -- abortion is a matter of deep dispute and there is no reason for the courts to step in.
 The Constitution is "neutral" on the question.
 This is false.
-I have spent decades now talking about this and in "Joe's Constitution," I spend a chapter running down the multiple constitutional provisions involved here.
+I have spent decades talking about this and in "Joe's Constitution," I spend a chapter running down the multiple constitutional provisions involved here.
 A basic point here is that enslaving people is something the Constitution does not allow.

-(The Constitution is "neutral" -- to be clear -- on the result, just as it is "neutral" regarding if someone needs to believe a certain idea or religious belief.
+(The Constitution is "neutral" -- to be clear -- on the result, just as it is "neutral" regarding whether someone needs to believe a certain idea or religious belief.
 The very right, the very equal liberty, to make these decisions and all that entails, is something the Constitution is not neutral on.)

 The concurrence is striking in that it tosses in some conservative shibboleths (to use Mark Tushnet's term).
 Some might not expect this sort of thing from this guy: